RedBeardLab/zeeSQL-doc/docs/references.md

 The secondary index will refer to the table `table_name` and will use the columns indicated in the `SCHEMA` parameter.

-`column_type` can be whatever accepted by SQLite as column name, suggestions are `TEXT`, `INT`, `FLOAT` or `BLOB`.
+`column_type` can be whatever is accepted by SQLite as column name, suggestions are `TEXT`, `INT`, `FLOAT` or `BLOB`.

 If a prefix is provided, only the Redis hashes that start with that prefix are indexed in the table.
-If the prefix is omitted, the `*` prefix (catch all) is assumed.
+If the prefix is omitted, the `*` prefix (catch-all) is assumed.

-If the table does not exists when the index is created, `zeeSQL` create it.
+If the table does not exists when the index is created, `zeeSQL` creates it.

 If the table already exists, `zeeSQL` takes no action.
-However, if the table exists but contains the wrong columns, `zeeSQL` may find impossible to insert the hashes into the secondary index.
+However, if the table exists but contains the wrong columns, `zeeSQL` may find it impossible to insert the hashes into the secondary index.

 It is possible to create multiple indexes, with the same table, same schema, but different prefix.

 `zeeSQL` store in the secondary index table, the main Redis hash key, as primary key.

-The table created by `zeeSQL` behave like any other table, so it can be queried, modified and indexed, using the standard `ZEESQL.EXEC` interface.
+The table created by `zeeSQL` behaves like any other table, so it can be queried, modified, and indexed, using the standard `ZEESQL.EXEC` interface.

-No step are taken in order to avoid manual deletion of update of the secondary index table by the user.
+No steps are taken to avoid manual deletions or updates of the secondary index table by the user.

-Secondary indexes are univocably identify by the combination of the table in which they write and the prefix.
+Secondary indexes are univocally identified by the combination of the table in which they write and the prefix.

 **Example**:

-In this example we can see how to create a secondary index, and how the secondary index automatically keeps the values between Redis and zeeSQL in synchronism.
+In this example, we can see how to create a secondary index, and how the secondary index automatically keeps the values between Redis and zeeSQL in synchronism.

 ```
 127.0.0.1:6379> ZEESQL.INDEX DB NEW TABLE users prefix user:* SCHEMA username STRING score INT